 Applications will be accepted up until the deadline February 15, 2022, on a rolling basis until positions are filled.
 In general, students are notified of their acceptance into the summer research program no later than April.

 Learn more about the Virginia Tech - Wake Forest School of Biomedical Engineering & Sciences graduate program at these Virtual Sessions, allowing you to ask questions live.
 These sessions are tailored to students interested in applying to our graduate program, but they include overviews of the biomedical engineering program, faculty, and research of relevance to the REU as well.

-Rooms are reserved by Biomedical Engineering Department and rooming information is sent once applications have been selected.
+“Shared apartment-style living” rooms are reserved by the Biomedical Engineering Department, and rooming information is sent once applications have been selected.

 What is the minimum GPA for acceptance?

 Decisions start February 24 and will continue until all interns have been selected.
 Students will be notified of their acceptance no later than April 2022.

 The dates for the program will be between May 29 and August 6, 2022.

 - Oral presentation (PowerPoint symposium)

 - To introduce students to the field of biomedical engineering and broaden their knowledge

 - To educate students about the societal implications of their research